Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Introduction

 Since the first discovery of TDEs with ROSAT~\citep{Bade+1996}, there are now more than 90 confirmed or candidate TDEs\footnote{https://tde.space}, with discoveries being made increasingly in optical surveys, as well as UV and X-rays.
-Of the known TDEs, 6 have definitive radio detections, including \textit{Swift} J1644+57~\citep{Zauderer+2011, Berger+2012, Zauderer+2013, Eftekhari+2018} and another jetted, non-thermal TDE, \textit{Swift J2058+05}~\citep{Cenko+2012}.
+Of the known TDEs, seven have definitive radio detections, including \textit{Swift} J1644+57~\citep{Zauderer+2011, Berger+2012, Zauderer+2013, Eftekhari+2018} and two additional jetted, non-thermal TDEs, \textit{Swift} J2058+05~\citep{Cenko+2012,Brown+2017b} and \textit{Swift} J1112.2-8238~\citep{Brown+2015,Brown+2017b}.
 IGR J12580+0134 is also proposed to be a non-thermal TDE, with a relativistic jet that is viewed off-axis~\citep{Nikolajuk+Walter2013, Irwin+2015, Lei+2016}.
 The TDE Arp 299-B\,AT1 was initially detected as a near-infrared transient; radio very-long baseline interferometry (VLBI) resolved a relativistic TDE-driven jet~\citep{mattila2018}.
-More recently, the thermal TDEs ASASSN-14li~\citep{Alexander+2016,vanVelzen+2016} and XMMSL1 J0750-85~\citep{Alexander+2017} were found to have radio emission that indicated sub-/non-relativistic outflows, indicating that these are the first thermal TDEs with detected radio emission.
-These objects revealed the possibility that all TDEs are accompanied by radio emission, with earlier non-detections~\citep{Bower2011, Bower+2013, vanVelzen+2013, Arcavi+2014, Chornock+2014} a result of their lower radio luminosities -- both ASASSN-14li and XMMSL1 J0750-85 were relatively nearby, $z\lesssim0.02$, whereas the median TDE redshift is approximately $z\sim0.1$~\citep{Komossa2015}.
+More recently, the thermal TDEs ASASSN-14li~\citep{Alexander+2016,Krolik+2016,vanVelzen+2016,Yalinewich+2019} and XMMSL1 J0750-85~\citep{Alexander+2017} were found to have radio emission that indicated sub-/non-relativistic outflows, indicating that these are the first thermal TDEs with detected radio emission.
+These objects revealed the possibility that all TDEs are accompanied by radio emission, with earlier non-detections~\citep{Bower2011, Bower+2013, vanVelzen+2013, Arcavi+2014, Chornock+2014} a result of their lower radio luminosities: both ASASSN-14li and XMMSL1 J0750-85 were relatively nearby at $z\lesssim0.02$, whereas the median TDE redshift is approximately $z\sim0.1$~\citep{Komossa2015} --- though see \citealt{Blagorodnova+2017} and \citealt{Saxton+2019} for upper limits on the radio luminosities of TDEs that are more than an order of magnitude below that of ASASSN-14li in hosts that are similarly nearby.
 While the number of detected thermal TDEs is expected to grow rapidly given the rise of time-domain optical surveys (e.g., ZTF, ASAS-SN, Pan-STARRS, and eventually LSST), the recent radio detection of TDEs indicates the excellent potential for radio surveys to contribute to the TDE discovery space.
-Since the radio TDE detection rate potentially unaffected by obscuration, such TDEs can therefore offer a complementary view of the TDE event rates and host galaxies.
+With the radio TDE detection rate potentially unaffected by obscuration, such TDEs can therefore offer a complementary view of TDE event rates and host galaxies.

 Here we present the discovery of the radio transient CNSS J001947.3+003527 (hereafter CNSS J0019+00) identified in the Caltech--NRAO Stripe\,82 Survey (CNSS), and located in the nucleus of a nearby ($z=0.018$) galaxy.
 Its association with the nucleus suggests that CNSS J0019+00 is likely a TDE, the first radio-discovered event of its kind.
 The rest of this paper is organized as follows.
 In Section~\ref{observations} we describe the discovery of CNSS J0019+00 and the subsequent follow-up observations at radio, X-ray, and optical wavelengths.
 Section~\ref{analysis} describes the modeling of the follow-up radio spectra, and how they point to a Newtonian expanding outflow.
 Section~\ref{sec:host} describes the host galaxy of CNSS J0019+00.
 We conclude with a summary and discussion in Section~\ref{discussion}.